PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:19:47
+Last updated: 2024-04-02 19:20:21
-Random Quote: Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either. - Albert Einstein
+Random Quote: There is only one happiness in life, to love and be loved. - George Sand